xp44mm/UnquotedJson/readme.md

 When a string is unquoted and does not cause parsing ambiguity or errors, the string can be unquoted or quoted.

 When a string is unquoted and causes parsing ambiguity or errors, the string must be quoted.
+Those that cannot be omitted must not be omitted.

 ## Format Convert